 The huge elephant in the room – contracts.
+This blog will help by sharing the top 3 things to inclued in phtography contracts.
 Some of us use photography contracts, some of us even use them consistently.
 Then there are those photographers who have never even looked at a contract.
 Chances are, if you haven’t already, you will run into a nightmare client at some point in your career.
 You know the saying – one person ruins it for everyone.
 So is the case for a good, solid contract.

 Photography contracts are an important step in the process of your business.
 They will help lay out the expectations for your client and their session with you.
 Many of the frequently asked questions from your clients can be answered in your contracts.
 Contracts are great reference point for clients when they may have a question about when to expect their gallery to be finished or what they can and can’t do with their delivered images.
 Contracts also help protect you in case anything goes wrong or if you happen to get one of those nightmare clients.

 Here are our top three items that should be included in your contract – regardless of whether it’s for a wedding, portrait, family, corporate, or any other client.